 Courtesy of the Mountain West Conference

-COLORADO SPRINGS, Colo. â€“ Ronnie Hillman (San Diego State), Alex Ibiloye (TCU) and Shaky Smithson (Utah) are Mountain West Conference Players of the Week for games through Sept.
-11. Hillman earns the Offensive Player of the Week honor, while Ibiloye garners the Defensive Player award and Smithson receives Special Teams recognition.
+COLORADO SPRINGS, Colo. â€“ DeVonte Christopher (Utah), Brian Blechen (Utah) and Riley Stephenson (BYU) are Mountain West Conference Players of the Week for games through Sept.
+4. Christopher earns the Offensive Player of the Week honor, while Blechen garners the Defensive Player award and Stephenson receives Special Teams recognition.
 This marks the first-ever player of the week honor for all three individuals.

 OFFENSIVE PLAYER OF THE WEEK